Hydro Cars – hydrogen fuel

 Cars that use for fuel use either a fuel cell based technology or an internal combustion engine.

-The History of Celled Cars.
+The History of Fuel Celled Cars.

 Swiss Christian Friedrich Schönbein developed the principle of the fuel cell and published it in the January 1839 edition of the ‘Philosophical Magazine.’
 William Grove is credited with having invented a method, using the information from Schönbeins article, to mix and oxygen through the use of an electrolyte in 1839.
-However, while this did produce some energy, it did not produce enough to be seen as useful.
+However, while this did produce some , it did not produce enough to be seen as useful.

 There is a debate as to where the term ‘fuel cell’ originated.
 It is said to have come from either Ludwig Mond and Charles Langer, or William Jaques.
 Mond and Langer attempted to combine the gas from industrial coal with air in 1889.
 William Jaques who is noted to have been the first to use phosphoric acid in an electrolyte bath as part of the ‘fuel cell’ process.